xsuite/xsuite/docs/dynamic_aperture.rst

     :width: 80%
     :align: center

-    On-momentum dynamic aperture for the LHC lattice with octupoles on.
+    On-momentum dynamic aperture for the LHC lattice with octupoles active.